JuniperPhoton/PageView.SwiftUI/README.md

 ![](./Doc/hero-image.gif)

-A container view that provides paging  with virtualization feature, being implemented purely in `SwiftUI` using `HStack` and `DragGesture` internally.
+A container view that provides paging  with virtualization/lazy loading feature, being implemented purely in `SwiftUI` using `HStack` and `DragGesture` internally.

 PageView takes care of the views displaying in the screen, and will discard the views offscreen(which is defined by ``offscreenCountPerSide``).